HamzaG737/rappel-conso-chat-app/README.md

 ```
 python database/stream_data.py
 ```
+Please note that the data transfer might take around one minute, possibly a little longer, depending on the speed of your internet connection.

+Next you need to set your `OPENAI_API_KEY` as environment variable.

-Now everything is set to start the chat application.
+After that everything is set to start the chat application.
 For that, you can execute the following command:

 ```
 streamlit run streamlit_app/app.py